 In 2010 a group of enthusiastic students of the Gymnasium Haganum school (Haganum) in the Hague, the Netherlands, founded the Haganum Model United Nations, HagaMUN.
 Their passion for MUN and their interests in subjects such as history, social studies and English resulted in the foundation of the school’s very own Model United Nations conference.
 In its very first year, HagaMUN had almost 250 participants, and it hasn’t stopped growing.
-In 2018 HagaMUN reached its record amount of participants at 520, attracting schools from countries such as Poland, Spain and Dubai.
+In 2018 HagaMUN reached its record amount of participants at 520, attracting schools from countries such as Poland, Spain and The UAE.

 Model United Nations is a extra curricular activity at our school, in which students with a passion for debate can participate.
 In MUN, students typically roleplay delegates to the United Nations and simulate UN committees, such as the General Assembly, the Human Rights Council and the Security Council.
 When representing a country that the HagaMUN staff will assign you to, you are a delegate.
 Experienced delegates can become Student Officers, the chairs of a committee, that moderate debate and keep order throughout the weekend.
 Other aspects of MUN include Press Members, who write the HagaMUNdus, the conference’s newspaper, and the Crisis-team, that organises realistic situation of crises in certain committees.

 The theme for our upcoming conference will be ‘reemphasising the importance of democracy’.
 At HagaMUN, participants will debate issues surrounding the toppic of democracy, trying to find sollutions to current and past problems around the world.
 Democratic deficits in the world are growing, shattering countless rights of people trying to get their voices heard.

 Organising a MUN conference requires a various set of skills: patience, determination and the understanding every single aspect of organising such a large conference.